Analysis | Mitch McConnell very carefully doesn’t reject the idea of Jan. 6 pardons

 So they were.
-Sen. Lindsey Graham (R-S.C.) declared Trump’s idea to be “inappropriate,” the equivalent of a robust indictment from one of Trump’s regular champions.
+Sen. Lindsey O. Graham (R-S.C.) declared Trump’s idea to be “inappropriate,” the equivalent of a robust indictment from one of Trump’s regular champions.
 New Hampshire Gov. Chris Sununu (R) was more blunt when asked whether those arrested should be pardoned: “Of course not,” he said on CNN on Sunday.

 On Tuesday afternoon, the highest-ranking Republican yet was asked the question.
 And Senate Minority Leader Mitch McConnell (R-Ky.) offered perhaps the least robust rejection.

 Even when he first broached the subject, Trump was squirrelly about it.
-He knows, given his media diet, that an effort within the fringe of right-wing media has started to seep into Fox News’s prime time coverage.
+He knows, given his media diet, that an effort within the fringe of right-wing media has started to seep into Fox News’s prime-time coverage.
 It centers on the idea that conditions for that small subset of those detained until trial for their actions at the Capitol have been unpleasant and unacceptable and, therefore, that this is both an indicator of political bias by the Biden administration and one that demands rectification.

 It’s useful to recognize that it’s the effort to paint President Biden as targeting political opponents for punishment that defines defenses of the detainees.
 (As of December, there were about three dozen people being detained in D.C. on charges related to Jan.
 6, of more than 725 arrestees in total.)
-The attention drawn to jail facilities due to complaints from Jan.
-6 detainees has reportedly improved conditions, but there’s no reason to think that the detentions themselves are politically motivated and little evidence that the conditions under which they are being held are particularly bad as a function of a concerted effort to punish their political beliefs.
+The attention drawn to jail facilities because of complaints from Jan.
+6 detainees has reportedly improved conditions, but there’s no reason to think that the detentions themselves are politically motivated and little evidence that the conditions under which they are being held are particularly bad as a function of a concerted effort to punish them for their political beliefs.

 In keeping with his frequent test-the-waters approach to creating controversy, Trump’s comment at the rally was not a sweeping endorsement of blanket pardons.
 He pledged to “treat those people from Jan.
 6 fairly” and said that “if it requires pardons, we will give them pardons.”
-Trump’s allies rushed to compare this comment to Vice President Harris’s having contributed to bail funds in the wake of Black Lives Matter protests in 2020, but there is of course a big difference between receiving bail until trial and getting a full pardon.
+Trump’s allies rushed to compare that comment to Vice President Harris’s having contributed to bail funds in the wake of Black Lives Matter protests in 2020, but there is of course a big difference between receiving bail until trial and getting a full pardon.

 McConnell has consistently offered a more critical view of Jan.
-6 than Trump or many in his party.
-So when CNN’s Manu Raju asked McConnell whether he was concerned about Trump offering pardons to those who “attacked the Capitol,” one might have assumed that McConnell’s answer would sound more like Sununu than Graham.
+6 than Trump or many others in his party.
+So when CNN’s Manu Raju asked McConnell whether he was concerned about Trump offering pardons to those who “attacked the Capitol,” one might have assumed that McConnell’s answer would sound more like Sununu’s than Graham’s.

 Instead, he went the other direction.